robvans66/feats/README.md

 The extensive use of charts and statistics provides insights into your riding habits and achievements.

+Feats is by no means a replacement for existing bicycle platforms.
+It is not a navigation app and not a social app, but rather a personal diary and statistics tool for your rides and routes.
+Everything is stored locally on your device.

 # Quick start
 Download the source code or go to the Releases to get the latest version of the app for MacOs (*.dmg) or Windows (WILL BE ADDED SOON)